 Directions:

-1. Season chicken breasts with salt, chili powder, and cumin.
+1. Season chicken with salt, chili powder and cumin.

-2. Place them in the crockpot and pour the diced tomatoes over the top.
+2. Place them in the crockpot and pour diced tomatoes on top.

 3. Cover and cook on low for 6-7 hours or high for 3-4 hours.

-4. Shred chicken before serving and mix it with the sauce in the pot.
+4. Shred chicken before serving and stir into the sauce.

 Advice:

-Serve this flavorful chicken in tacos or on top of a bed of rice for a hearty meal.
+Use it in tacos or on rice for a filling meal.

 5. Storing and Reheating Crockpot Chicken

-To store leftover crockpot chicken, allow it to cool completely before transferring it to an airtight container.
-Store in the refrigerator for up to 3-4 days or freeze for up to 3 months.
-Make sure to label with the date for easy tracking.
+Let leftover chicken cool before you put it in an airtight container.
+Store in the fridge for up to 3-4 days or freeze for 3 months.
+Label it with the date so you dont forget.

-When reheating, do so gently in the microwave or on the stovetop.
-To maintain texture, add a splash of chicken broth or water to ensure the chicken remains moist.
-Heat until the internal temperature reaches 165°F (75°C) before serving.
+Reheat gently in the microwave or on the stove.
+Add a bit of chicken broth or water so it dont dry out.
+Heat till it reaches 165°F (75°C) before you eat.

 6. Frequently Asked Questions (FAQ)